Compensation Policy for Administrators and Staff - New York, District of Columbia, and California

 - For current University employees, please also refer to the Promotions and Transfers Policy.
 Should this Policy conflict with any of the provisions in the Promotions and Transfers Policy, the Promotions and Transfers Policy shall apply.

-This Policy on Compensation also applies to Administrators and Professionals at New York University in Washington, D.C.
+Washington, D.C. and California.
+This Policy on Compensation also applies to Administrators and Professionals at New York University in Washington, D.C. and California.

 I. POSITION CLASSIFICATION AND EVALUATION